OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Angr allows for disassempbly, program instrumentation, symbolic execution, control-flow analysis, data-dependency analysis, decompilation and more, given a large set of plugins.

-Since version 8 Angr is based on Python 3, and it's available from PyPI.
-With pip, it's easy to install on \*nix operating systems and Mac OS:
+Since version 8, Angr is based on Python 3, and can be installed with pip on \*nix operating systems, macOS and Windows:

 ```shell
 $ pip install angr